 Note that we used a commercial survey company that employs quota-sampled panels, a common approach in survey research (see, among others, Stantcheva (2023)).
-While this method allows for a good approximation of population characteristics based on observable variables, we acknowledge that there may be self-selection in the decision to enroll in the panel.
+While this method allows for a good approximation of population characteristics based on observable variables, we acknowledge that there may be some self-selection in the decision to enroll in the panel.
+To check this, we compared the observable characteristics of our sample to the population data provided by ISTAT (see Table OA1 in the Online Appendix).
 However, as with all non-probability sampling methods, there may be dimensions in which our sample is not fully representative, a common issue for research utilizing survey experiments (see, among others, Alesina et al. (2023) and Settele (2022)).